sutrolabs-legacy/terraform-provider-census/docs/resources/source.md

   - `databricks`
   - `mysql`
   - And many more... (validated against Census API)
-* `connection_config` - (Required, Sensitive) JSON-encoded credentials for connecting to the source.
+* `connection_config` - (Required, Sensitive) Map of credentials for connecting to the source.
+Supports strings, numbers, and booleans.
 The required fields vary by source type and are validated against the Census API schema.

 ## Attribute Reference